risavkarna/blog/ck725qdgg06jbdfs1koeysk5h.md

 ## Having a Cake and Eating it Too

-I also used to interact with Asian/Indian developers living in the US or India who were constantly looking for their next job or a better one as they would be working as temps or externs from some outsourcing firm operating in the US or EU but originating in their home country.
+I also used to interact with Asian/Indian developers living in the US or India who were constantly looking for their next job or a better one as they would be working as temps or externs from some outsourcing firm operating in the US/EU/UK but originating in their home country.

 After almost a decade in Germany, I recently started living and working from Nepal as well.
 I have started noticing more than before how my region of the world is producing prolific developers albeit putting them under certain different incentives and priorities.
 It is convenient for companies like Boeing or British Airways to be able to simply push the narrative in the news that the so-called  [$9-an-hour developers crashed their $100+ million Max planes](https://www.bloomberg.com/news/articles/2019-06-28/boeing-s-737-max-software-outsourced-to-9-an-hour-engineers) or cost them  [£100+ million due to a flights control system changeover disaster](https://www.forbes.com/sites/jwebb/2017/05/29/british-airways-flights-and-it-failure-cue-furious-debate-around-outsourcing/#6b9a56f37839
 ).
 They still have to face the music but they can still claim to be a sound company with a good internal engineering culture.
 Or alternately, if questioned about bad outsourcing practices, claim that the technological problems are ‘local’ to the company exploiting the ambiguity of *localness* in a globalized corporate Möbius strip.